Citalopram: European Commission fine

 On 19 June 2013, the European Commission imposed a fine of €93.8 million on the Danish pharmaceutical company Lundbeck, plus a total of €52.2 million on several generic pharmaceutical-producing companies.
 This was in response to Lundbeck entering an agreement with the companies to delay their sales of generic citalopram after Lundbeck's patent on the drug had expired, thus reducing competition in breach of European antitrust law.

-Other uses

-Citalopram is also a parasiticide.
-Schistosomula have high mortality when treated with citalopram.